 California production generates billions in tax revenue for local services.LEARN MORE

 The truth is that the fracking facts are in.
 With the current drought situation, fracking in California has never been more under attack.
-The problem that still remains however, is a solution or any viable alternatives.
+The problem that still remains however, is a solution for any viable alternatives.
 The need to find alternatives for fossil fuels is up for little debate, but the advances in wind, solar and other natural sources are decades away from any sort of practical implementation.
 The cleanest fossil fuel is natural gas and banning California fracking just makes us more dependent on worse energy sources.
-Turning to such exaggerated tactics as siting the drought as a...
+A few of the key facts that should drastically...

 (SACRAMENTO, CA) – The Public Policy Institute of California released new statewide polling showing that if an oil severance tax were on the ballot today, it would fail.
 Those in the camp that would support such a measure, that could potentially impose a 10 percent “oil extraction tax” for oil production in California is none other than California billionaire environmentalist, Tom Steyer.
 This tax would significantly increase the cost of California oil production.
 "Hedge fund billionaire Tom Steyer, who can afford higher prices at the pump and was the highest political spender in the last election, has floated an idea to increase oil...

 Today, the Environmental Protection Agency (EPA) is releasing its long awaited, five-year study, which finds “hydraulic fracturing activities have not led to widespread, systematic impacts to drinking water resources.”
 As many have noted, this is the most important study on hydraulic fracturing to come out over the past five years – a fact that EPA’s Science Advisor and Deputy Assistant Administrator of EPA’s Office of Research and Development pointed to in a press release, “It is the most complete compilation of scientific data to date, including over 950 sources of information, published papers, numerous tec...